How to Plan The Perfect Peru Family Vacation in 2025

 Best Things to Do in Peru with Family

 As I mentioned earlier, Peru is all about activities, hiking, sightseeing, and cultural stuff.
-Yes, there are beaches and even some great surf spots, but most families (and I’m guessing you too) come here for the big hitters like Machu Picchu and the Andes.
+Yes, there are beaches and even some great surf spots, but most families (and I’m guessing you too) come here for the iconic sites like Machu Picchu and the Andes.

 Machu Picchu: The highlight of any Peru trip.
 It’s honestly one of the most impressive places I’ve ever been.
 You can hike there over 4–5 days, but for a family trip, I’d stick with the scenic train from Cusco.
 Just make sure to book your Machu Picchu entry and train tickets well in advance.